dineshbehera/demo-app/HELP.md

 `kubectl -n local-dev get pods`

 `kubectl -n local-dev get pods -o wide`

 `kubectl -n local-dev describe pod <<pod name>>`

 `kubectl get service --all-namespaces`

-``

-we can see that our service "demo-app-svc" is running, but the external IP address is <pending>.
-To expose the service, execute that command below.
+we can see that our service "demo-app-svc" is running, but the external IP address is `<pending>` status .
+To expose the service, execute the below command
 `minikube -n local-dev service demo-app-svc`

-  it will open the URL automatically.
-If not open URL
+ it will open the URL automatically. if not, execute the below command :
+ `minikube -n local-dev service --all`

+`kubectl -n development logs <<pod name>>`

 `kubectl -n local-dev get pods`
-* kubectl -n development logs <<pod name>>